cvetkovem/VolumeRenderCPU/README.md

 Description
 -----------
-The input file should be binary.
-The first 12 bytes is the size(x, y, z) of the volume in the voxel.

-The scale of the three axes to be equal.

-Next 2 bytes per point - density value.
+To create the input file from the dicom series, use the script(Matlab_test/createDicomMatrix.m).

 ## Screenshot
 ![](img/high_density.png)